 All students – 17 weeks (including mid-semester break, study week and exam periods)

-Students are required to vacate their rooms for the break between Semester 1 and Semester 2; during which time they will not be charged for accommodation.
-Should any student wish to stay on campus during this time (or other times outside of the Academic Year), they may apply in writing, and will be charged a daily rate (food not included).
+Please note: Students are required to vacate their rooms for the break between Semester 1 and Semester 2, during which time they will not be charged for accommodation.
+Should any student wish to stay on campus during this time (or other times outside of the academic year), they may apply in writing, and will be charged a daily rate (food not included).